Skip to main content

 What is an XL Bully dog?

-In short, the XL Bully is defined as a large dog with a muscular body and blocky head, suggesting great strength and power for its size.
+In short, the XL Bully is defined as “a large dog with a muscular body and blocky head, suggesting great strength and power for its size”.

 How will I know if my dog will be classed as an XL Bully?

-The law relates to the type of dog rather than the breed, and prohibited types are identified according to their appearance rather than their breed name, genetics (DNA), or parentage.
-The government’s definition includes specific features of the type, such as their height, shape and other features.
-It describes the XL Bully as a “large dog with a muscular body and blocky head, suggesting great strength and power for its size.”
+The government’s definition (as stated above) includes specific features of the type, such as their height, shape and other features.
+It describes the XL Bully type as a “large dog with a muscular body and blocky head, suggesting great strength and power for its size.”

-Height is an important factor: if your dog is smaller than the height specified in the Government’s definition then they are not an XL Bully, and you don’t need to look at any other aspects in the definition.
-The height should be measured from the ground to the withers (which means the point of the body immediately behind the neck, at the top of the shoulders), not any higher point on the dog.
+Height is an important factor.
+If your dog is smaller than the height specified in the government’s definition then they are not an XL Bully, and you don’t need to look at any other aspects in the definition.

-The Government has defined an XL Bully as:
+The government has defined an XL Bully as:

 • Adult male from 20in (51 cm) at the withers